-- Endowed by Walter Summer in 1994, the annual Prix d'Eté Competition was established to encourage composition and computer music majors to compose new chamber works exploring new dimensions in performance, instrumentation and multimedia.
-Entries in alternate years must demonstrate significant use of music technologies.
+- The Prix d'Eté Competition was endowed by Walter Summer in 1994 and established to encourage composition and computer music majors to compose new chamber works exploring new dimensions in performance, instrumentation and multimedia.
+Held annually, entries in alternate years must demonstrate significant use of music technologies.
 The first prize includes \$1,000, and a performance of the winning work.
 Details may be obtained from the Computer Music Faculty. - The Louis Sudler Prize in the Arts is a University-wide \$1,500 prize offered for excellence in performance, execution or composition in one of the arts as an advocational activity.
 Peabody seniors may compete in any artistic area except music (i.e. writing, visual arts, dance, film, etc.).
 Complete information about the Sudler Prize is available on the Sudler Prize website.